 - Know that you will be extremely dedicated to a life of vitamin and protein supplementation

-You may not be an ideal loop DS candidate if you:
+You may not be an ideal candidate for loop DS surgery in Colorado if you:

 - Have current vitamin or mineral deficiencies (including anemia)